I feed my rats a variety of foods. Below I had added a list of the foods I use here at GBR.

 My females are housed in a double critter nation, and my males in a single critter nation.
 Pregnant females are moved to nursey bins, before birthing and remain there until their litters are about 14 days of age.
 Then they move to extra large custom bins I have built, where they get hammocks, running wheels and toys.
 All of my cages are outfitted with extra large running wheels, hammocks, baskets, hideouts and toys.
 The rats have their own bedroom within my home.

-My females typically have 2-3 litters in their lifetime.
+My females typically have 2 litters in their lifetime, some top producing females may have 3.
 After they retire they are placed with families at no cost.
 Some of my girls stay with me for their retirement.
 Unfortunately as I can only keep a small number of rats, retirement into family homes works best for the rats and myself.

 In 2017 there was a discovered serious issue of Seoul virus (hantavirus) in pet rats within North America.
 Canadian and American breeders were affected.
 Many American breeders euthanized all of their rats and some were unfortunately forced to do so, by the CDC.
 It was a very traumatic time for many.
 At the time I was a very small rattery, with about 12 rats.
 I was lucky and had the help of my local health unit and was able to test all of the breeding rats.
 Thankfully my rats were all negative and I continued my lines from there